RSC-RP/rnaseq_count_nf/workflow_docs/workflow_run.md

 ### 1) Interactive Session

-Optional but recommended: use `tmux` on the cybertron login nodes.
+Optional but recommended: use `tmux` on the Sasquatch login nodes.
 Name the session nextflow and then request an interactive session, then activate the nextflow conda environment.
 The account codes can be found with `sshare` command.
-Change the `ACCOUNT` and `PARTITION` variables in the code chunk below to be accurate for your Cybertron projects.
+Change the `ACCOUNT` and `PARTITION` variables in the code chunk below to be accurate for your Sasquatch projects.

 ``` bash
 tmux new-session -s nextflow